Levintsky/ML-tutorial/RL/Theory.md

 	- Many others, including our work (lead by Andrea Zanette), and Mengdi Wang's lab.

 ## Theory Analysis
+- Tsitsiklis and Van Roy.
+An Analysis of Temporal-Difference Learning with Function Approximation.
+TAC'97.
+	- Contributions: Variety of convergence results and counter-examples for value-learning methods in RL.
 - R Sutton, D McAllester, S Singh, Y Mansour.
 Policy Gradient Methods for Reinforcement Learning with Function Approximation.
 NIPS'00.
 	- Contributions: Established policy gradient theorem and showed convergence of policy gradient algorithm for arbitrary policy classes.
-- Tsitsiklis and Van Roy.
-An Analysis of Temporal-Difference Learning with Function Approximation.
-TAC'97.
-	- Contributions: Variety of convergence results and counter-examples for value-learning methods in RL.
-- Reinforcement Learning of Motor Skills with Policy Gradients, Peters and Schaal, 2008.
+- Peters and Schaal.
+Reinforcement Learning of Motor Skills with Policy Gradients, 2008.
 	- Contributions: Thorough review of policy gradient methods at the time, many of which are still serviceable descriptions of deep RL methods.
-- Approximately Optimal Approximate Reinforcement Learning, Kakade and Langford, 2002.
+- Kakade and Langford.
+Approximately Optimal Approximate Reinforcement Learning, 2002.
 	- Contributions: Early roots for monotonic improvement theory, later leading to theoretical justification for TRPO and other algorithms.

 ## Theory